PatriciaCaa/Origin_Duplication_and_diversification_of_Opsins_in_Vertebrates/README.md

 operating system, based on Ubuntu Linux 22.04, with bash (Bourne again shell) as the default shell), and we used the ALICE High-Performance Computing facility at the University of Leicester.

+---

+## Phylogenetic Analysis

+---

+## Single-cell RNA seq.
+Analysis

+---

+## Contents

+**Data Collection**: Scripts and information on where and how to download the necessary data

+**Phylogenetic Analysis**: Scripts to process the data and generate the phylogenetic tree

+- Preparing the files
+- Sorting the genomes